avartanii/portfolio/README.md

   - Given the prior example, this would output the second solution.

 - DateCounter: Simple calendar related functions such as checking if a year is a leap year, returns the number of days in a month, if a year has a leap second, and the number of days between two given dates.

+- FiniteAutomata: This program takes in a Definitive Finite Automata and determines whether strings passed in by the user are accepted or rejected by the machine.

 - KirkmanSolver: This is a solution to Kirkman's Schoolgirl Problem.